pahud/n2n-docker/README.md

 ## building n2n network for GCP(Google Cloud Platform),  AWS and Aliyun

-make sure **GCP networks->Firewall rules** has **up:53** open to **0.0.0.0/0** (you may specify AWS source IP addresses later)
+make sure **GCP networks->Firewall rules** has **up:53** open to **0.0.0.0/0** (you may specify some source IP addresses later)

 ### create supernode and 1st edge in GCP